signalfx/splunk-otel-collector-chart/docs/advanced-configuration.md

 for the Fargate distribution has two primary differences between regular `eks` to work around this limitation:
-    * The configured cluster receiver is deployed as a 2-replica StatefulSet instead of a Deployment and uses a [Kubernetes Observer extension](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/extension/observer/k8sobserver/README.md) that discovers the cluster's nodes and, on the second replica, its pods.
-It uses this to dynamically create [Kubelet Stats receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/kubeletstatsreceiver/README.md) instances that will report kubelet metrics for all observed Fargate nodes.
+    * The configured cluster receiver is deployed as a 2-replica StatefulSet instead of a Deployment and uses a [Kubernetes Observer extension](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/extension/observer/k8sobserver/README.md) that discovers the cluster's nodes and, on the second replica, its pods for user-configurable receiver creator additions.
+It uses this observer to dynamically create
+    [Kubelet Stats receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/kubeletstatsreceiver/README.md)
+    instances that will report kubelet metrics for all observed Fargate nodes.
 The first replica will monitor the cluster with a `k8s_cluster` receiver and the second will monitor all kubelets except its own (due to an EKS/Fargate networking restriction).
-    The second replica will have the underlying `k8s_cluster` receiver instance.

     * The first replica's collector will monitor the second's kubelet.
 This is made possible by a Fargate-specific `splunk-otel-eks-fargate-kubeletstats-receiver-node` node label.
 The Collector's ClusterRole for `eks/fargate` will allow the `patch` verb on `nodes` resources for the default API groups to allow the cluster